undeadwanderer/loita-hack/README.md

 To do:
 * Looking into a possibility of replacing RainRGB with ColorPicker so the skin won't depend on any executables.
+* The icons need to be moved into the @Resources folder.